BenjaminSiskoo/nSide/README.txt

 *Mouse (unlicensed, only supported by homebrew)

 Finally, it supports the VS. UniSystem and PlayChoice-10, each with their own arcade panels and buttons.
+The PlayChoice-10 support includes being able to view game instructions, but only with the right BIOS files.

 Please be aware that a great majority of Famicom and NES games support the use of Player 3 and Player 4 (Famicom) as substitutes for Player 1 and Player 2, including ones that use the NES Four Score such as A Nightmare on Elm Street.
-If the expansion slot is set to Gamepad, JoyPair, or 4-Players Adaptor, this can result in unrelated controller inputs controlling both Player 1 and Player 3.
+If the expansion slot is set to Gamepad, JoyPair, or 4-Players Adaptor, this can result in controller inputs meant for Player 3 controlling Player 1 as well.

 The Export Memory functions for the Famicom and Super Famicom emulators now export a limited selection of PPU registers in BML format and expansion chip